 What is your experience level?

-Any test instrument is only as good as the knowledge and experience level of the person using that equipment and interpreting its readings.
-When selecting an insulation resistance tester, consider the expertise of the persons who will be performing the insulation resistance tests.
-Obviously, simplicity and limited functions should be considered if application needs are minimum and experience levels are minimum.
+Any test instrument is only as good as the knowledge and experience level of the person using the equipment and interpreting its readings.
+When selecting an insulation resistance tester, consider the expertise of the individuals who will be performing the insulation resistance tests.
+Obviously, simplicity and limited functions should be considered if application needs and experience levels are minimal.
 However, training on insulation resistance testing need not be extensive.
 Manufacturers' manuals and basic texts are available to serve the purpose.
 For inexperienced personnel, consider on-the-job training for proper and safe use of insulation resistance testers.
 Make sure the insulation resistance tester purchased will meet the application needs for output test voltage and other functions.
 Then, provide training for those who will be performing the tests.

 What role does safety play in testing and troubleshooting?

-Like all test tools, insulation resistance testers should be rated for their application, suitable for the environment in which they will operate, and tested by a Nationally Recognized Testing Laboratory.
-If also used as a multimeter the insulation resistance tester should be category rated.
+Like all test tools, insulation resistance testers should be rated for their application, suitable for the environment in which they will operate, and tested by a nationally recognized testing laboratory.
+If it will also be used as a multimeter, the insulation resistance tester should be category rated.
 Test leads should be durable, rated, and tested.

 The next step in selecting your insulation resistance tester

-Selecting the correct insulation resistance tester provides for troubleshooting efficiency and accurate and complete maintenance records over time.
-Make a list of equipment requiring insulation resistance testing, determine the test voltages needed for that equipment and insulation, identify the testing environment, think carefully about any special features that are needed, review the experience level of the technicians, and examine the safety features of the test equipment.
-An insulation resistance tester is a valuable tool for HVAC technicians—but only if it is the right insulation resistance tester for the job.
+Selecting the correct insulation resistance tester provides for troubleshooting efficiency and accurate, complete maintenance records over time.
+Make a list of equipment that requires insulation resistance testing and determine the test voltages needed for that equipment and insulation.
+Identify the testing environment and think carefully about any special features that are needed.
+Examine the safety features of the test equipment and review the experience level of the technicians who will be using it.
+An insulation resistance tester is a valuable tool for HVAC technicians — but only if it's the right insulation resistance tester for the job.